keu/docs/astro/deploy-code.md

 ### Deploy process after DAG deploys are enabled

-If a Deployment has DAG deploys enabled, your Deployment has two additional components:
+If a Deployment has DAG deploys enabled, your Deployment includes the following additional components:

-- An Azure Blob Storage and
+- Azure Blob Storage
 - A sidecar for downloading DAGs attached to each Airflow component container.

 When you run `astro deploy` with DAG deploys enabled, the Astro CLI still deploys parts of your project as a Docker image.
-However, simultaneously runs a different process for deploying DAGs.
+However, a different process for deploying DAGs runs simultaneously.

 - The Astro CLI builds an image of your Astro project excluding the `dags` folder.